laurelmar/Arch_Linux_setup_pages/arch_page.md

 ## Partition the disks
 You will need to partition the disks

+During this part I found out that sometimes the the ISO will not install correctly and you may need to reinstall if it's missing anything

 To identify the block devices use lsblk or fdisk:
 ```shell
 lsblk -f